mattferris/di/Readme.md

 You can use `find()` to return all services matching a prefix.
-This is useful if you have multiple services of a similar type and their definitions are named imilarly.
-For example, if you two remote FTP servers and you wanted to save a file to both of them, you could register the FTP services as `FTP.host1' and `FTP.host2`.
+This is useful if you have multiple services of a similar type and their definitions are named similarly.
+For example, if you have two remote FTP servers and you wanted to save a file to both of them, you could register the FTP services as `FTP.host1' and `FTP.host2`.
 Using `find()` to pull instances of these services allows you application to remain host agnostic, allow you to seamlessly configure additional hosts in the future.